Vesicoureteral reflux (VUR) is when the flow of urine goes the wrong way. This condition is more common among infants and young children.

 Birth defect.
 This is the issue in most primary VUR cases.
 A child could have a short flap valve that doesn’t work.

 Genes.
-You’re more likely to get VUR if you’re parents or siblings have had the condition.
+Your more likely to get VUR if you’re parents or siblings have had the condition.
 But no specific genes have been found responsible for VUR.

 Urinary abnormalities.
-Children with problems in their urinary system are more likely to get this conditions.
+Children with problems in their urinary system are more likely to get this condition.
 Some of those problems include:

 - Bladder exstrophy (birth defect affecting urinary tracts)